WNLO-DSAL/QBLKe/README.md

 ## Pre-built FEMU image

-If you would like to try QBLKe using our pre-built FEMU image, you can download it from the release page.
+Another way to try QBLKe is to use our pre-built FEMU image.

-Since github only accepts less than 2GiB files, we split our compacted file into small files.
-To get our pre-built image, simply download all the released files into a folder, say `QBLKe_image_dir`.
+**How to download**

+* Via Baidu Netdisk: [Link](https://pan.baidu.com/s/1GTU4uQR_zP-C1XgtCgSN3g) code:2283

+* More ways are available in the future.

+**How to use the pre-built FEMU image**

+We splitted our compacted image into several parts.
+So, the first thing to do is to concatenate the splitted files and then extract the files.

 ```
 cd QBLKe_image_dir